OpenSAGE/opensage.github.io/posts/roads_how_boring/part_4_rendering_straight_roads.md

 So...the ingame road width seems to be about 31.5 feet, and not 35 as we suspected.
 It turns out the value we need to use is `RoadWidth * RoadWidthInTexture`.

-Now we can calculate the positions A, B, C and D from the drawing above and create the two triangles using vector arithmetic:
+Now we can calculate the positions A, B, C and D from the drawing above using vector arithmetic:

 ```csharp
 var direction = Vector3.Normalize(End - Start);